daidensacha/mp3-garden-journal/README.md

 ## NOTES
-**To-top button** I removed this from tablets and mobiles because, during testing with all the inputs, I found it an impedance on touch screen devices.
-From my experience, swiping on a touch screen is just as easy, and I don't have a small to-top button obscuring my view or access to the actual content of the site.
-For desktops, it's perfect, and I'm really happy to have it on the site.
-I just wanted to document my measured decision not to have it on touch screen devices.
+**To-top button** I removed this from tablets and mobiles because I found it an impedance on touch screen devices during testing with all the inputs.
+From my experience, swiping on a touch screen is just as easy, and I don't have a small to-top button obscuring my view or access to the site's actual content.
+For desktops, it's perfect, and I'm pleased to have it on the site.
+I just wanted to document my measured decision not to have the to-top button on touch screen devices.

 ## IMPROVEMENTS/ FUTURE FEATURES
 **Admin**